kdaily/aws-cli/proposals/pr-contrib-guide.md

 ## Background and Motivation

+### Current contribution process

 The AWS CLI GitHub repository is available for any user to report bugs, make feature requests, and ask guidance questions through a GitHub issue.
+There are currently three phases to manage issues: intake, implementation, and review.

+#### Intake

 GitHub issues are triaged regularly to determine that they are correctly categorized and express a real and relevant problem or request.
 An answer is provided as soon as possible to acknowledge or resolve the issue.
 Feature requests are reviewed for general suitability and uniqueness, but are not actively commented on by maintainers to move the feature forward to an implementation unless they are specifically singled out for further review or backlog grooming.
 Users can vote for features via "reactions" on the issue.
-The popularity of an issue is used to determine which features the maintainers will work on.
+The popularity of an issue is occasionally used to determine which features the maintainers will work on.

+#### Implementation

-Users can also open pull requests to propose changes to the code base.
+Users can open pull requests to propose changes to the code base.
 Pull requests are triaged via best effort to determine the code owner and the change proposes something sensible.
+There is no requirement to discuss a contribution prior to opening a pull request.
 Occassionally, a cursory review is performed to determine if enough detail has been provided to understand the proposed change.

+#### Review

 The repository automatically runs functional and unit tests and the status (pass or fail) is reported on the pull request.
 If the maintainers decide a feature should be included, a review is scheduled internally.
 Comments and change